Axosoft/glo-api-apps/README.md

-# GitKraken Glo API Apps
+# Awesome GitKraken Glo API integrations

 This is a list of apps, SDKs, etc. that consume/interact with GitKraken Glo's API.
 If you'd like to see your app in this list, [submit a PR](https://github.com/Axosoft/glo-api-apps/compare) to add it.
 We'll review your app and accept the PR.